mlflow/mlflow/docs/source/rest-api.rst

 | ``2.0/preview/mlflow/artifacts/list`` | ``GET``     |
 +---------------------------------------+-------------+

-List artifacts for a given run.
-Takes an optional ``artifact_path`` prefix - if specified, the response will contain only artifacts with the specified prefix.
+List artifacts for a run.
+Takes an optional ``artifact_path`` prefix which if specified, the response contains only artifacts with the specified prefix.